 Day Support Programs provide social integration and learning opportunities for individuals that need some structured support to use resources within the community at large and integrate into their home communities.
 These supports are funded through the state Medicaid waiver program under the titles of CAI (Community Access Individual) and CAG (Community Access Group).

 The Arc provides day support through individualized activities and planning with the individuals in service.
 The individualized activities may include gym memberships, cooking classes, art classes, club membership and participation, or support to attend community events, etc.

 Services are provided in Bibb and Bleckley counties.

 Quarterly Membership/Family Support meetings are held quarterly to provide education, networking, and fellowship for parents and individuals we support.
 Meetings usually have a program on a current topic of interest and some meetings are just for fun, as is the case of our annual Repeat Talent Show from summer camp.
-Meetings are traditionally held on the third Friday of July, October, January, and April at 6:30 p.m.
+Meetings are traditionally held in October and April.
 Meetings usually begin with a light supper provided by The Arc or a pot-luck supper with meat furnished.
 Meetings are free and open to the public.
 A detailed flyer will be posted on our Facebook page prior to each meeting.

 Seasonal parties are held in partnership with the Macon/Bibb County Parks and Recreation Department-Adaptive Program.
 These include a Valentine Banquet and Dance ($10 per person), October Fall Jamboree ($5 per person), and Christmas Banquet and Dance ($10 per person).
 We also help sponsor a once-a-month aKtion club, which operates under the umbrella of Kiwanis International.
 Members follow the same guidelines as other Kiwanis clubs by paying dues, saying the Pledge of Allegiance, electing officers, and working on service projects.